 Dr. Aaron Levy is a Senior Lecturer in the Departments of English and the History of Art at the University of Pennsylvania, where he has taught since 2002.
-He is also Director of the Health Ecologies Lab as well as the Social Justice and Arts Integration Initiative in the School of Social Policy & Practice; Special Advisor at Penn Medicine Academy; and Executive Director and Senior Curator at Slought Foundation.
+He is also Director of the Health Ecologies Lab as well as the Social Justice and Arts Integration Initiative in the School of Social Policy & Practice; Special Advisor for Health and Humanities Initiatives at Penn Medicine Academy, where he directs the Penn Medicine Listening Lab; and Executive Director and Senior Curator at Slought Foundation.